Wyko/netcrawl/README.md

 Target Specification:
   -t TARGET, --target TARGET
-                        Hostname or IP address of the starting device -p PLATFORM           The Netmiko platform for the device
+                        Hostname or IP address of a starting device -p PLATFORM           The Netmiko platform for the device
 ```